Turks wary of greater military action against Syria

 “Political, diplomatic initiatives will continue.”

-After parliament’s approval of possible military action, Deputy Prime Minister Besir Atalay stressed Turkey’s priority was to work in coordination with international institutions and that the authorization was not a “war memorandum”.
+After parliament’s approval of possible military action, Deputy Prime Minister Besir Atalay stressed Turkey’s priority was to work in coordination with international institutions and that the authorisation was not a “war memorandum”.

 Turkey’s artillery strikes on Syrian military targets in the border area eased public pressure on the government that dated back to the shooting down of a Turkish military jet by Syrian air defenses in June.